yusufyusie/executive-assistant-ai/README.md

 ```

 ### **📖 Complete Configuration Guide**
-See [Configuration Guide](docs/Configuration-Guide.md) for detailed documentation of all 50+ configuration options.
+See [Configuration Guide](docs/Configuration-Guide.md) for detailed documentation of all 162 configuration options with enterprise-grade patterns.

 ## 🏗️ **Architecture Excellence**